-where $0 < a \leq 1/2 \leq b_1 < b_2 \leq 1$ determine the cutoff regions for defining a positive and negative label, and $\Phi$ is the standard normal CDF.
-Hypotheses with p-values outside of $[0, a) \cup (b_1, b_2]$ are thrown out and the default is $a = b_1 = 1/2$ and $b_2 = 1$. \item RESET independently and randomly assigns each winning decoy as a \textbf{training} decoy with probability $s$ (we used $s = 1/2$ throughout).
-The complementary set of decoy wins defines the \textbf{estimating} decoy set, and the set of \textbf{pseudo} targets is the set of all estimating decoys and target wins.
-The \textbf{pseudo} labels, $\tilde{L}_i$, denotes whether the $i$th hypothesis is a pseudo target ($\tilde{L}_i = 1$) or a training decoy ($\tilde{L}_i = -1$). \item Next, RESET applies a user-selected semi-supervised machine learning model which uses the pseudo labels, winning scores and side information $(\tilde{L}, W, \mathbf{x})$.
-Note that this is a semi-supervised task as the positive pseudo labels will typically contain a mixture of true and false nulls, while the negative pseudo labels will indicate true null hypotheses.
+where $0 < a \leq b_1 < b_2 \leq 1$ and $a \leq 1/2$ determine the cutoff regions for defining a positive and negative label, and $\Phi$ is the standard normal CDF (the motivation for the introduction of $\Phi$ is discussed below).
+Hypotheses with p-values outside of $[0, a) \cup (b_1, b_2]$ are thrown out.
+The default is $a = b_1 = 1/2$ and $b_2 = 1$. \item RESET independently and randomly assigns each winning decoy as a \textit{training} decoy with probability $s$ (we used $s = 1/2$ throughout).
+The complementary set of decoy wins defines the \textit{estimating} decoy set, and the set of \textit{pseudo} targets is the set of all estimating decoys and target wins.
+The \textit{pseudo} labels, $\tilde{L}_i$, denotes whether the $i$th hypothesis is a pseudo target ($\tilde{L}_i = 1$) or a training decoy ($\tilde{L}_i = -1$). \item Next, RESET applies a user-selected semi-supervised machine learning model which uses the pseudo labels, winning scores, and side information $(\tilde{L}, W, \mathbf{x})$.
+Note that this is a semi-supervised task because the positive pseudo labels typically contain a mixture of true and false nulls, while the negative pseudo labels are mostly comprised of null hypotheses.

-The output of this step is a rescoring of the training decoys and pseudo targets, denoted as $\tilde{W}$.
-Ideally, $\tilde{W}$ scores many of the false nulls among the pseudo targets higher than they were scored originally.
-We provide a specific framework that we developed for this crucial step in Section~\ref{sec:reset_implementation}. \item With the training complete, the training decoys are thrown out, and the original labels $L$ of the remaining pseudo targets are revealed. \item RESET then determines its list of discoveries, by applying to the pseudo-targets using the original labels $L$ and the new scores $\tilde{W}$ either \begin{itemize} \item SSS+ (Algorithm~\ref{alg:SeqStep}) at the desired level $\alpha$ for FDR control, or \item FDP-SD (Algorithm~\ref{alg:FDP-SD}) at the desired level $\alpha$ and confidence parameter $\gamma$ for FDP control. \end{itemize}